 About Bletchley Park

 Bletchley Park is run by the Bletchley Park Trust, a charity formed in 1992 to preserve the site for the nation.
 Today, the Trust is working towards transforming Bletchley Park into the world-class heritage and education site it deserves to be.
-Work is currently underway to create a new Visitor Centre within Block C where Hollerith punch-card machines carried out rapid analysis of encrypted message systems to assist the Codebreakers.
-In parallel the iconic Codebreaking Huts 3 and 6 will be restored and opened up for visitors.
-Along with breathtaking new exhibitions, these buildings will be opened in mid-2014, to significantly enhance the visitor experience at Bletchley Park.
+Work has been completed to create a new Visitor Centre within Block C where Hollerith punch-card machines carried out rapid analysis of encrypted message systems to assist the Codebreakers.
+In parallel the iconic Codebreaking Huts 3 and 6 have been restored and opened up for visitors and the landscape has been returned to its 1940's appearance.
+Breathtaking new exhibitions have been developed to significantly enhance the visitor experience at Bletchley Park.